danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 ### Convergence of document and relational databases

 * `Most relational database systems (other than MySQL) have supported XML since the mid-2000s`.
 This includes functions to make local modifications to XML documents and the ability to `index and query inside XML documents`, which allows applications to use data models very similar to what they would do when using a document database.
-    * PostgreSQL since version 9.3 [8], MySQL since version 5.7, and IBM DB2 since ver‐ sion 10.5 [30] also have a similar level of support for `JSON documents`.
+    * PostgreSQL since version 9.3 [8], MySQL since version 5.7, and IBM DB2 since version 10.5 [30] also have a similar level of support for `JSON documents`.
 Given the popularity of JSON for web APIs, it is likely that other relational databases will follow in their footsteps and add JSON support.
     * On the document database side, `RethinkDB` supports relational-like joins in its query language, and some `MongoDB` drivers automatically resolve database references (effectively performing a `client-side join`, although this is likely to be slower than a join performed in the database since it requires additional network round-trips and is less optimized).

 ### Query Languages for Data